andresaraujo/website/flutter-for-android.md

 {% endprettify %}

-Instead of creating a "new ListView" we create a new ListView.builder which takes two key paramters, the initial length of the list and an Itembuilder function.
+Instead of creating a "new ListView" we create a new ListView.builder which takes two key parameters, the initial length of the list and an ItemBuilder function.

 The ItemBuilder function is a lot like the getView function in an Android